For management learners globally

-In 1987 David Garvin suggested that there were eight dimensions to quality.
-Lets briefly look at what was suggested.
+In 1987 David Garvin suggested that there are eight dimensions to quality.
+Lets briefly look at each of Garvin's eight dimensions.

 Dimension 1: Performance